-- The Compensation Committee is composed solely of independent directors. - We have stock ownership guidelines for our executive officers, including the named executive officers, and our independent directors. - The Compensation Committee reviews total compensation calculations in connection with making compensation decisions. - We do not provide U.S. tax code Section 280G excise tax "gross ups." - Our equity plan prohibits the repricing of stock options without stockholder approval. - The change in control definition contained in our equity plan is not a "liberal" definition that would be activated on only stockholder approval of a transaction. - We have a compensation recoupment policy that complies with and goes beyond the parameters described in the Dodd-Frank Act, requiring current and former executives to return incentive compensation that is subsequently determined not to have been earned.
+- The Compensation Committee is composed solely of independent directors. - We have stock ownership guidelines for our executive officers, including the named executive officers, and our independent directors. - The Compensation Committee reviews total compensation calculations in connection with making compensation decisions. - Our equity plan prohibits the repricing of stock options without stockholder approval. - The change in control definition contained in our equity plan is not a "liberal" definition that would be activated on only stockholder approval of a transaction. - We have a compensation recoupment policy that complies with and goes beyond the parameters described in the Dodd-Frank Act, requiring current and former executives to return incentive compensation that is subsequently determined not to have been earned.

-- The exercise price of options granted under our equity plan is never less than the fair market value (as defined in our equity plan) of our stock on the date of grant. - If and when they are offered, change-in-control severance agreements (for executives hired in 2011 and beyond) will include double-trigger change-in-control severance benefits, rather than modified single-trigger arrangements. - The Compensation Committee approved a new longterm equity incentive program implemented in 2016, pursuant to which it granted performance shares that will vest based on the Company's achievement of specified targets over a three-year performance period for the Company's compound annual growth rate for sales and the Company's compound annual growth rate for earnings per share relative to compound annual growth rate for Global Light Vehicle Production reported by IHS.
+- The exercise price of options historically granted under our equity plan is never less than the fair market value (as defined in our equity plan) of our stock on the date of grant. - If and when they are offered, change-in-control severance agreements (for executives hired in 2011 and after) will include double-trigger change-in-control severance benefits, rather than modified single-trigger arrangements. - The Compensation Committee approved a new longterm equity incentive program implemented in 2016, pursuant to which it granted performance shares that will vest based on the Company's achievement of specified targets over a three-year performance period for the Company's compound annual growth rate for sales and the Company's compound annual growth rate for earnings per share relative to compound annual growth rate for Global Light Vehicle Production reported by IHS. - We do not provide U.S. tax code Section 280G excise tax "gross ups."